swerik-project/riksdagen-motions/references/README.md

 # References

 This directory contains bibliographic information of works cited within the riksdagen-motions repository.
 The sub-directory `bibtex/` contains `.bib` files for each reference.
-A single `.bib` file can be compiled using `compile-reference-list.py`.
+A single `.bib` file can be compiled using `pyriksdagen.reference-handling.compile_bib_list`.

 ## Conventions